aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-bookmarks/untangle/_index.md

 ## Conclusion

 In this article, we explored the C# source code to understand how to use the Untangle function of Aspose.Words for .NET.
 We've followed a step-by-step guide to untangle nested bookmarks in adjacent table rows.

+### FAQ's

+#### Q: Does the Untangle function only work with nested bookmarks in adjacent table rows?

+A: Yes, the Untangle feature is designed specifically to untangle nested bookmarks that are in adjacent table rows.
+If the bookmarks are not in adjacent lines, this function will not be applicable.

+#### Q: How can I identify nested bookmarks in my Word document?

+A: You can identify nested bookmarks by looping through bookmarks in the document and checking to see if the start bookmark and end bookmark are in adjacent table rows.
+You can use the source code provided in this article as a starting point to implement this functionality.

+#### Q: Does the Unscramble function modify the content of the original document?

+A: Yes, the Untangle function modifies the original document by moving the end node of the bookmark to the end of the last paragraph of the last cell in the top row.
+Make sure to save a backup copy of the document before applying this feature.

+#### Q: How can I disentangle nested bookmarks in other types of document elements, such as sections or paragraphs?

+A: The Untangle function presented in this article is specifically designed to untangle nested bookmarks in adjacent table rows.
+If you want to disentangle nested bookmarks in other document elements, you will need to adapt the code accordingly and use appropriate methods to access the desired elements.

+#### Q: Are there any other methods to untangle nested bookmarks in a Word document using Aspose.Words for .NET?

+A: The method presented in this article is a common method for untangling nested bookmarks in adjacent table rows.
+However, there may be other approaches or techniques depending on the specific needs of your project.
+You can check out the official Aspose.Words documentation to further explore the available features.